 Welcome, and I’m so glad you found me here!
 I support women and their partners at home births, birth centers and hospitals throughout Westchester and Fairfield.
-I hope I can answer some questions you may have about birth doulas — what a doula does, and how I could help you during your labor and birth so you can birth with confidence, and have a positive, joyous postpartum experience once you are home.
+I hope I can answer some questions you may have about birth and postpartum doulas — what a doula does, and how I could help you during your labor and birth so you can birth with confidence, and have a positive, joyous postpartum experience once you are home.

 My births taught me to trust my instincts and my body.
 My body (and baby) knew when and how to birth; I just had to trust myself and go with it.
 I am honored to help guide other women towards the same sort of birth experience: well-informed, well-supported, and as free of medical intervention as you desire.

 I will support you in whatever choices you make for your birth: at home, at a birth center or hospital; with a midwife or obstetrician; non-medicated, or with epidural support.
 My role as your doula is to support your decisions, and help you have the birth you want.

-Over the past 6 years, I have been honored to serve as a doula for families whose births include: non-medicated, with an epidural, VBAC (vaginal birth after cesarean — commonly called a c-section), scheduled c-section, and emergency c-section.
+Over the past 7 years, I have been honored to serve as a birth and postpartum doula for families whose births include: non-medicated, with an epidural, VBAC (vaginal birth after cesarean — commonly called a c-section), scheduled c-section, and emergency c-section.
 My clients will attest that it is just as valuable having a doula help with medicated or cesarean births as it is for non-medicated or “natural” births.